Createcafe3d/YXE3Dtools/README.md

 Note
 ---------------------------
-This is an API only to run the full suite of peachy printer use peachyprinter at https://github.com/PeachyPrinter/peachyprinter
+This is an API only to run the full suite of peachy printer use YXE3D at https://github.com/createcafe3d/YXE3D

 Known Issues